Your annual satisfaction survey results are in. And once again, the organizational culture and engagement scores are dismal.

 Like it or not, the top leader of the organization sets the tone for the entire company.
-Their actions will be mirrored by their direct reports and will trickle down to everyone else in the company.
-This goes far beyond what is said in public meetings and corporate messages but in what exact actions you, as the CEO, take in tough circumstances.
+Their actions will be mirrored by their direct reports.
+They will trickle down to everyone else in the company.
+This goes far beyond what is said in public meetings and corporate messages.
+It goes all the way to the exact actions you, as the CEO, take in tough circumstances.

 Actions Match Your Stated Values

 If you want to grow an excellent team and company, you must focus on innovation and calculated risks.
-Creating a culture where employees are penalized for all errors will quickly turn into a culture of apathetic employees who go with the flow.
+Creating a culture where employees get a penalty for all errors quickly turns into a culture of apathetic employees who go with the flow.
 You’ll know you have this issue when no one around the table is willing to challenge the leader on their thoughts or direction.
 A healthy culture is open to collaboration and debate.

 Strong leaders also know that they are not the smartest person in the room and should be very comfortable hearing from the excellent people they’ve hired.
 If you’re a leader with a room full of yes-men, you may have created a culture of fear and reprisal for anyone challenging opinions.
 Or you may have drastically under-hired your team.
 Both situations require immediate mending.

 I should correct this statement slightly.
 Everyone in the company should be held to the same high standard.
 But your leadership team must be held to an even higher standard if you wish to perpetuate an organizational culture of accountability and trust.